nology-tech/react-code-along/notes/plan.md

 ## Objectives

-- How can we update the state a Parent component from a Child component?
 - How can we use functions as props to trigger components to be shown or hidden?
 - How can we use functions as props to capture a users input to filter some data?

 ---

+## How can we use functions as props to trigger components to be shown or hidden?

-## Creating the SettingsMenu Component
+Creating the SettingsMenu Component.

 This is going to be the child component that responds to state change.
 It also needs a way of changing state as well so we will be passing it a function to do so.